 Don’t worry, this is a good thing . . .

-You will always be learning new things, reading new books and developing yourself to be the very best version of you.
+You will always be learning new things, reading new books, and developing yourself to be the very best version of yourself.
 You will be trained in new facets of a position and gain expertise and knowledge.

 Be open to this change.

 Social media websites such as LinkedIn make it easier that before to get in touch with professionals in your field.
 Many companies who are hiring actively seek out young professionals on LinkedIn.
 Ensure that you have an updated resume and skills list posted on your profile.

 Use Facebook to network with your peers from college.
 Perhaps they also know someone in an industry you would like to work in.

 9) What Microsoft, Hulu and Julep Executives Have to Say

 “The ability to learn quickly and adapt quickly is critical no matter what role you’re going in for.” –Julie Green, VP of Digital at Julep

 A panel of tech executives at Western University’s Leadership forum discussed career advice for recent grads.
 Read more about what they said from this blog here.